joomdev/Mighty-Addons/README.md

 Create an issue on the desired product or maybe give us a ⭐. 😀

 ## Changelog

+### 1.6.0
+* Added: Woo Slider for showcasing products in a slider [PRO]
+* Added: Woo Products Grid for showcasing products in a grid [PRO]
+* Added: Woo Add to Cart widget for quickly adding products to cart [PRO]
+* Added: Chart widget for displaying charts [PRO]
+* Added: CSS Filters Extension for applying CSS filters on any element [PRO]
+* Added: Backdrop Filter Extension for applying Backdrop filters on any element [PRO]
+* Added Text Marquee for displaying text in a marquee style
+* Fixed: Elementor deprecations in the older version of Elementor

 ### 1.5.2
 * Fixed: Reading Progress Bar compatibility issue with PHP 8